-Identifying journal entries to test based on risk criteria and comparing the identified entries to supporting documentation.
-These included those posted by individuals who typically do not post journal entries or are not authorised to do so and posted to unrelated, unusual, or seldom used accounts.
+- Identifying journal entries to test based on risk criteria and comparing the identified entries to supporting documentation.
+These included those posted by individuals who typically do not post journal entries or are not authorised to do so and posted to unrelated, unusual, or seldom user accounts. - Assessing whether the judgements made in making accounting estimates are indicative of a potential bias.